 As always there are things to do before you fly that drone.
 Ensuring your drone’s battery is charged and checking the propellers are securely fastened are important.
-But, checking that you are allowed to fly that drone in the area you’ve chosen and that you have the right approvals is a must.
+But, checking that you are allowed to fly that drone with a camera (or any drone) in the area you’ve chosen and that you have the right approvals is a must.

 USA Drone Regulations